mvogelgesang/mark-vogelgesang/src/pages/_migrating-to-astro.md

 - analytics
 - fonts

+Recommend starting by following the tutorial at https://docs.astro.build/en/tutorial/0-introduction/, this will simplify the process.
+Compared to other tutorials or "getting started" pages, this one gives you activities to complete and ways to test your knowledge.
+Much more interactive than the copy/paste tutorials.

 Steps
 - copied my gatsby src/ folder to a new folder called gatsbysrc/ `mv src/ gatsbysrc/`
   - also copied my gatsby-browser, gatsby-config, and gatsby-node, and package.json files into gatsbysrc